-In late November the LME in ckel price was hovering around \$2.10 per pound.
-While this is an improvement over the low of \$1.44 per pound in November 1982, it is down from the LME's high price of this year, \$2.35 reached in May.
+In late November the LME nickel price was hovering around \$2.10 per pound.
+While this is an improvement over the low of \$1.44 per pound in November 1982, it is down from the LME's high price of this year. \$2.35 reached in May.

-While Inco does not self at exactly the LME price, the high visibility of the LME nickel contract impacts on the price the Company can obtain for its nickel.
-To show the importance of price on the Company's results, a drop of even 10 cents per pound over a year means a loss of \$30 million in sales, or about \$1,200 in sales dollars per Inco employee worldwide.
+While Inco does not sell at exactly the LME price, the high visibility of the LME nickel contract impacts on the price the Company can obtain for its nickel.
+To show the importance of price on the Company's results, a drop of even 10 cents per pound over a year means a loss of \$30 million in safes, or about \$1,200 in safes dollars per Inco employee worldwide

-The Company expects nickel demand in 1984 will surpass this year's demand figure, which should climb back up to the level of 1981.
-But world nickel production is expected to keep pace, as many producers bring idle plants, back on stream.
+The Company expects nickel demand in 1984 will surpass this year's demand figure, which should climb back up to the level of 1981 But world nickel production is expected to keep pace, as many producers bring id'e plants, back on stream

-This expected balance of supply and demand makes it difficult to readfuture mokel price patterns.
-Add to that the visibility of the LME mokel contract and the assumption that the LME nickel price will gyrate like that of other metals --- copper, lead and zinc - which have been traded on the LME for some time, the consensus is that nickel prices will continue to be volatile
+This expected balance of supply and demand makes if difficult to readtuture moxel price patterns.
+Add to that the visibility of the LME micket contract and the assumption that the LME nickel price will gyrate like that of other metals -- copper, lead and zinc -- which have been traded on the LME for some time, the consensus is that nickel prices will continue to be volatile